 HW4.x uses two second generation Tesla-designed processors, which improves the performance over HW3 by about 4 times.

 AutoPilot HW5 – Tesla has indicated a new chip is in development for HW5.
-No other details are yet available.
+Few other details are yet available.
+It may appear in vehicles in the 2026 timeframe.

 AutoPilot Software (in 2020)